 The phrase ‘chocolate box cottage’ derives from the picturesque scenes printed on boxes of Cadbury’s chocolates throughout the 1950s and 60s.
 During this period, the confectionery company included scenes from the ‘model village’ of Bourneville on their packaging.

-Thanks to Unique Home Stays for sharing the photos and information with us.
+Thanks to Unique Home Stays for telling me about this one.

 Check the listing to learn how to rent it on your next holiday in Cornwall.